CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 Cumulus Linux provides the following optional PTP monitoring configuration.

-### Configure Clock Correction and Path Delay Thresholds
+### Configure Clock Time Stamp and Path Delay Thresholds

-Cumulus Linux monitors clock correction and path delay against thresholds, and generates counters when PTP reaches the set thresholds.
+Cumulus Linux monitors clock time stamp and path delay against thresholds, and generates counters when PTP reaches the set thresholds.
 You can see the counters in the NVUE `nv show` command output and in log messages.

 You can configure the following monitor settings: